 - 1. Diphtheria, Tetanus and Pertussis Documentation of a primary series of diphtheria, tetanus and pertussis toxoid(DTaP), one (1) TDaP, then Td booster every ten years. - 2.
 Measles, Mumps and Rubella Documentation of 2 immunizations (at least 4 weeks apart) OR positive surface antibody titers (IgG). - 3.
 Varicella (Chicken Pox) Documentation of 2 immunizations(at least 4 weeks apart) OR positive surface antibody titer (IgG) for varicella. - 4.
-Hepatitis B Evidence of three Hepatitis B vaccinations AND a positive surface antibody titer (IgG).
-If titer is negative, repeat the series of 3 immunizations then repeat titer 1-2 months after re-immunization of the third vaccine.

-- 5. Tuberculin Test Documentation of a negative QuantiFERON Gold test within 12 months of beginning clinicals.
-A positive QuantiFERON Gold test, a previous positive TB skin or positive T-SPOT test requires a separate physician statement documenting treatment and/or absence of active/infectious tuberculosis.
+Hepatitis B Evidence of three Hepatitis B vaccinations OR a positive surface antibody titer (IgG).
+If titer is negative, repeat the series of 3 immunizations then repeat titer 1-2 months after re-immunization the third vaccine. - 5.
+Tuberculosis Screening Documentation of a negative IGRA test (QuantiFERON Gold or T-SPOT) within 12 months of the beginning of each clinical.
+A previous positive TB skin or positive IGRA test requires a separate physician statement documenting treatment and/or absence of active/infectious tuberculosis.
 Additional testing may be required based on clinical facility requirements during clinical placements. - 6.
-Influenza Annual influenza immunization is required in the fall semester for all students who are in or will be participating in clinical studies during the flu season (October through May). - 7.
-Policies related to COVID-19: - a.
+Influenza Annual influenza immunization is required in the fall semester for all students who are in or will be participating in clinical during the flu season (October through May).

+7. Policies related to COVID-19:

+- a.
 Please refer to the University website for University COVID-19 information. - i.
 SLU COVID-19 Safeguards